French Accordion: The Soul of French Music

 Preservation of traditional techniques alongside electronic innovations and fusions with other musical genres.

-Impact on French Popular Music
+Impact on French popular music

 The accordion became a symbol of French musical identity, especially during the Belle Époque and the interwar period.
 Cafés-concert and popular dances adopted it as the main instrument.
 During the German occupation in World War II, the accordion acquired additional significance as a symbol of cultural resistance, preserving French identity through its characteristic music.